pappscalle/turbo-dev/README.md

 # turbo-dev
-A quick tutorial on how to setup Turbo Pascal for retro-inspired development in Ubuntu
+A "quick" tutorial on how to setup Turbo Pascal for retro-inspired development in Ubuntu

 ##### Requisites